YoshikuniJujo/test_haskell/themes/mfrp/try-moffy/memo.md

 					- [x] write PNG format to ByteString
 					- [x] use these
 		- [x] try followbox
+	+ [ ] refactoring
+		- [x] remove module Arr
+		- [ ] view module hierarchy
+		- [ ] refactor module hierarchy
+		- [ ] refactor about GTK
 	+ [ ] consider whether or not to use ForeignPtr to free memory for cairo surface
-	+ [ ] refactoring
 	+ [ ] others
 * [ ] about window
 	+ [ ] make window